erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Logo Design</summary>
 <br>
-I decided to go with `AndWatch's` beacuse I think it is simple and clean.
-But also since I namned my first-milestone project in this course to "Andersson's" and that site was related to wrist watches as well, I thought it was a little nostalgic to use something similar that relates to my name "Erik Andersson".
+I decided to go with `AndWatch's` because I think it is simple and clean.
+But also since I named my first-milestone project in this course "Andersson's" and that site was related to wristwatches as well, I thought it was a little nostalgic to use something similar that relates to my name "Erik Andersson".
 <br>

 Here you can take a look at [first-milestone](https://github.com/erikandersson96/first-milestone) (link).